fivdi/onoff/README.md

 detect several thousand interrupts per second on both the BeagleBone and the Raspberry Pi.

+Note that [epoll package](https://github.com/fivdi/epoll) is currently only supported for Linux based sysfs systems; resuting in a error similar to:

+`Error: Module did not self-register.`

 ## Configuring Pullup and Pulldown Resistors

 As mentioned in section [How Does onoff Work](#how-does-onoff-work) the sysfs